AKJUS/mmexutil/README.md

 ## License

 Distributed under the BSD 3-Clause License.
-See LICENSE for more information.
+See `license` fold at the beginning of `mmexutil`.